sroscoe2/CSCE156-Lab09/readme.md

 geographical data (specifically, a comprehensive list of 80264 geographical locations identified by 5-digit zip code, city, state and latitude/longitude).
-Functionality has already been provided for processing this data file and creating an array of `Location` objects to hold this data.
+Functionality has already been provided for processing this data file and creating an list of `Location` objects to hold this data.
 Each time you run the `main()` method in the `SortingPerformance` class, a random selection of locations is loaded.
 The variable `n` specifies the number of locations to be used